OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

 **NOTE for Windows users:** For Windows users who prefer to use an environment similar to what Linux and macOS users use, we recommend Windows Subsystem for Linux (WSL).
 WSL emulates a Linux machine inside your Windows system.
 If this is the case - jump to the <a href="#installing-wsl-only-for-windows-users">Installing WSL (Only for Windows users)</a> section before proceeding.

-### Installing the terminal
+### Installation via Python

 These steps are common in all operating systems (Windows with or without WSL, MacOS or Linux).

-This project supports Python 3.8 and 3.9.
-By default, the newly created virtual environment will use Python 3.9.13

-Our current recommendation is to use this project with Anaconda's Python distribution - either full [**Anaconda3 Latest**](https://www.anaconda.com/products/distribution) or [**Miniconda3 Latest**](https://docs.conda.io/en/latest/miniconda.html) (recommended).
-Several features in this project utilize Machine Learning.
-Machine Learning Python dependencies are optional.
-For MacOS systems, the "Miniconda3 MacOSX 64-bit" version that works on both Intel and M1 macs is recommended.

-**NOTE:** We recommend using `conda` and `poetry` because it just works.
-You can use other python distributions and use raw `pip` instead of `poetry` but you will very likely bump into installation issues.
+To install via Python, a virtual environment must be created.
+This isolates the packages installed from the rest of the system.
+It is our recommendation that you utilize a Conda environment because there are optional features, such as forecast, that utilize libraries specifically sourced from conda-forge.
+Due to this, if you do not use a Conda environment, you will not be able to use some of these features.
+As such, the installation steps will be written under the assumption that you are using Conda.

 #### 1. [Install Miniconda](https://docs.conda.io/en/latest/miniconda.html)

-Miniconda is a python environment and package manager.
-It is required if you want to have the dependencies working straight away.
+Miniconda is a Python environment and package manager.
+To ensure compatibility across all dependencies, Mac M1/M2 systems should download and install the x86/64 version of Miniconda3.

 - Go [here](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) to find the download for your operating system or use the links below:
-  - If you are using macOS [Miniconda for MacOS](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh)
+  - If you are using MacOS [Miniconda for MacOS](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.pkg)
   - If you are using WSL or Linux [Miniconda for Linux](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh)
   - If you are using a Raspberry PI [Miniconda for Raspberry PI](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-aarch64.sh)
-  - If you are using Windows [Miniconda for Windows](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe).
+  - If you are using Windows [Miniconda for Windows](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe)

-      **ONLY REQUIRED ON WINDOWS IF NOT USING WSL**, Install/update Microsoft C++ Build Tools from here: <https://visualstudio.microsoft.com/visual-cpp-build-tools/>
+      **ONLY REQUIRED ON WINDOWS IF NOT USING WSL, or VS Code is not installed on the machine**, Install/update Microsoft C++ Build Tools from here: <https://visualstudio.microsoft.com/downloads/> - Scroll down to `Other Tools, Frameworks, and Redistributables and and download Microsoft Visual C++ Redistributable for Visual Studio 2022.

-   **NOTE for macOS users:** The link above gets you the Intel version of miniconda meaning if you're on an Apple Silicon powered machine you will be using the terminal through Apple's rosetta2 layer.
-We recommend sticking to this distribution for better compatibility until the dependency developers fully catch up with Apple's transition to Apple Silicon.

 - After following the steps, confirm that you have it by opening a terminal and running: `conda -V`.
-The output should be something along the lines of: `conda 22.9.0`
+The output should be something along the lines of: `conda 22.9.0`.
+If the version number begins with 4, then run the following command:

+    ```bash
+    conda update -n base -c conda-forge conda
+    ```

 #### 2. Install CMake